|01 February||GLASGOW||Celtic Connections||TICKETS|

 |01 August||TRURO (With Ron Block)||The Old Bakery Studios||TICKETS|

 ” An inventive set that could well become a crossover commercial success.” ★★★★ The Guardian

-O’Kane is a singer.
-A very good one, too, with a relaxed, assured, hypnotic vocal style that exudes a natural warmth and empathy with the colourful characters who occupy his songs.
-Added to his accomplished banjo and guitar skills, he is an artist of rich imagination and fearless vision.
+Irish musician and singer Damien O’Kane is a musician of many talents.
+He’s a singer.
+A superb one, too, with a relaxed, assured vocal style that exudes a natural warmth and empathy with the colourful characters who occupy his songs.
+He’s also a brilliant, award winning banjo player.
+And a fine guitarist.
+And an ingenious arranger.
+Not to mention an accomplished tunemaker, researcher, bandleader and accompanist of rich imagination and fearless vision.

 Steeped in music, Damien grew up in Coleraine, Northern Ireland.
 Touring the world with his very own family band, he developed a deep respect and understanding of the folk tradition but also forged a healthy appetite to explore its broadest borders and test its boundaries.

 Having already been nominated twice in the BBC Radio 2 Folk Awards, in 2016 his ‘groundbreaking’ album AREAS OF HIGH TRAFFIC was nominated for the prestigious ‘Album of the Year’.
 Radical and revelatory, this was his first solo record in five years, sending traditional Irish songs reeling into a contemporary soundscape.

 ‘A bold and inventive set that could well become a crossover commercial success.’ – 4* The Guardian